- BR Premium

-Hard contact is key, coach that and reward that.
+Hard contact is key and the coach needs to reward that.
 Don’t react to swings and misses or ‘weak’ hits that result in ‘hits’.
 Reward aggression and power swings, and more aggression and power swings will come!

 Below, you'll see a picture of launch angles that are good for kids in this group or this exit velocity to drive the ball out of the infield.
 Green is good, Red is bad.
 Notice this group, the weakest exit velocity hitters, have the smallest green area.
 Launch angles, for this group, between 12 and 25 degrees have the best chance of getting out of the infield in our experience at BR.

 You can easily track this on your own with an iPhone.
 Download the Hudl Technique app from the app store and start filming the hitter's session.
 You can draw your own lines use the angle tool provided to determine the launch angles of the hitter